ezzabuzaid/typescript-angular-migration/readme.md

 1. The `getDecorator` is a utility function to get a decorator from a node if there is one.
 2. The `@Inject()` decorator accepts the token as the first argument, I'll assume it is there because TypeScript won't allow it otherwise.
 3. We need to return type as is because that line of dependency allows any type.

+_Note: @Inject() accepts class, injection token, forwardRef() and string hence, we need to move it as is without any changes_

 Now that we have got the information we need about the token let's examine the parameter modifiers